Terra-Classic-money-Website/Terra-Classic.money/CONTRIBUTING.md

 Important rules:

 - Do not publish partial language surfaces.
-- Do not add Polish translations unless the target-language plan changes.
 - Do not edit generated localized HTML route templates directly.
 - Add the target route, target locale, source text, proposed translation, and reviewer notes.
 - Treat legal/risk/governance changes as meaning-sensitive, not style-only.